krispykreme14/flask-idea-homesite/README.md

 <h2>How to acces COVID information site:</h2>
 Link to website: http://p4donsabcd.cf/
-Link to Easter Egg file: http://p4donsabcd.cf/Easter
+Link to Easter Egg file: http://p4donsabcd.cf/Easter To use simply click the links in the nav bar!
+This website was designed with ease of navigation in mind!
+Enjoy learning about COVID 19 and stay safe!!!

 # Completed Tickets!
 <h2> COVID Data REST API: by Ketki</h2> <br>